Jonathunky/everycase/trash/pages/iphone_x.md

 # iPhone X & XS cases

-2017 marked...
+Contents under ~~pressure~~ development…

-## Pricing & Compatibility
+## Compatibility

 These accessories are only compatible with iPhone X and XS.
-Even though camera bump on XS is slightly bigger by a millimeter or two, vast majority of iPhone X cases fit XS, and vice versa.
+Even though camera bump on XS is slightly bigger by a millimetre or two, it fits if you are brave enough.